Johnng007/Live-Forensicator/Windows/README.md

 # You can use unattended mode for each of the other parameters
 .\Forensicator.ps1 -OPERATOR "Ebuka John" -CASE 01123 -TITLE "Ransomware Infected Laptop" -LOCATION Nigeria -DEVICE AZUZ -EVTX EVTX -RAM RAM -log4j log4j

-# Check for files that has similar extensions with ransomware encrypted files (can take some time to complete)
+# Check for files that have similar extensions with ransomware encrypted files (can take some time to complete)
 .\Forensicator.ps1 -RANSOMWARE RANSOMWARE

-# You can compress the Forensicator output immidiately after execution Oneliner
+# You can compress the Forensicator output immediately after execution Oneliner
 .\Forensicator.ps1 ; Start-Sleep -s 15 ; Compress-Archive -Path "$env:computername" -DestinationPath "C:\inetpub\wwwroot\$env:computername.zip" -Force

 ```